monitive/stripe-smartbill/README.md

 # Stripe To Smartbill

-🇺🇬🇧Generate [Smartbill](https://www.smartbill.ro) invoices based on [Stripe](https://stripe.com) payments &amp; invoices.
+🇬🇧 Generate [Smartbill](https://www.smartbill.ro) invoices based on [Stripe](https://stripe.com) payments &amp; invoices.
 This tool is useful for Romanian organizations that use Smartbill for invoicing while using Stripe as their payment processor.
 Therefore, documentation and instructions below are in Romanian language.

-🇷🇴 Acest script vanilla PHP cu dependinte minime genereaza facturi Smartbill pe baza platilor si facturilor Stripe.
+🇷🇴 Acest script vanilla PHP cu dependinte minime genereaza facturi Smartbill pe baza platilor si facturilor Stripe deja emise.

 ## Cerinte